OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 * Teams and Scheduling groups must be created in Shifts App prior Teams to Department mapping step in Configuration Web App
 * Done button on Configuration Web App should be used only for first time sync
 * First time sync is expected to take longer time since it may sync data for larger time interval.
 The time would vary based on amount of data i.e. number of users, number of teams, number of entities (such as Shifts, Time Offs, Open Shifts etc.) to be synced and date span of the Time interval for which the sync is happening.
 So, it may take time to reflect this complete data in Shifts.
 Done button click will initiate background process to complete the sync
+* FLWs are to be aware of which PayCodes they have access to for creating the Time Off requests.
+The paycodes are to be configured ahead of time in the Kronos WFC instances.

 ## Solution Overview
 The Shifts-Kronos Integration application has the following components built using ASP.Net Core 2.2.
 Those need to be hosted on Microsoft Azure.